Remove aphids from your plants:

 - Dahlia Plants

 Also plant some garlic and onions close to your garden, since the smell of both onions and garlic repels aphids.

 Aphids are resistant to many kinds of insecticides, so the most effective and eco-friendly option is to kill aphids naturally.
-They have a number of natural weaknesses, and all it will require of you is slightly altering the way you garden.
+They have several natural weaknesses, and all that you have to do is slightly alter the way you garden.

 Alternatively, consider using neem oil as an organic way to kill the aphids.